 The next season, 2011-12, would prove to be his breakthrough in every regard.
 Now a regular member of the Partizan XI, he rose from the bench to fire his first goal for the side in August 2011 and would add five more from 26 league appearances to help scoop the championship.

-Having represented his country at U17 and graduated to U21 level with distinction, senior international recognition arrived in February 2012 - a proud moment for Markovic, as he started a friendly against Armenia and clocked up 69 minutes.
+Having represented his country at U17 level and graduated to the U21s with distinction, senior international recognition arrived in February 2012 - a proud moment for Markovic, as he started a friendly against Armenia and clocked up 69 minutes.

 Nine months later, the Serbian celebrated his opening strike at that level; he acrobatically contorted his body to connect with a back-post cross and force home the deadlock-breaker in a 3-1 friendly win against Chile.